DETAILED ACTION

 17/433639 20220143062

-Although the claims at issue are not identical, they are not patentably distinct from each other because the instant claims are anticipated by or obvious over the claims of each of the copending applications, which recite circular polyribonucleotides comprising IRES and encoding polypeptides.
+Although the claims at issue are not identical, they are not patentably distinct from each other because the instant claims are obvious over the claims of each of the copending applications in view of Wesselhoeft.
+Each of the copending applications recites circular polyribonucleotides encoding polypeptide antigens, which make instant claims obvious for the same reasons as articulated in section 8 above.

 This is a provisional nonstatutory double patenting rejection because the patentably indistinct claims have not in fact been patented.

-9. The following prior art references, cited of record but not presently relied upon, teach most or all of the limitations of the present claims:
+9. The following prior art references, which teach various aspects of the claimed invention, are cited of record but not presently relied upon:

 10. Conclusion: no claim is allowed.